PHP: Release summary

 Beginning on 28 June 2011, the PHP Development Team implemented a timeline for the release of new versions of PHP.
 Under this system, at least one release should occur every month.
 Once per year, a minor release should occur which may include new features.
 Every minor release should at least be supported for two years with security and bug fixes, followed by at least one year of only security fixes, for a total of a three-year release process for every minor release.
 No new features, unless small and self-contained, are to be introduced into a minor release during the three-year release process.
 A 2024 RFC extended the length of the security fix only period to two years, fixed all end of life dates to 31 December, and removed the exception that allowed for "small and self-contained" features to be introduced in patch versions.

+Prevalence of outdated versions

+W3Techs reports that as of November 2025 (about three years since PHP 7 was discontinued and 23 months after the PHP 8.3 release), unsupported versions such as PHP 7 were still used by well over half of PHP websites, which are outdated and known to be insecure.
+Those included the 9.7% of PHP websites using the even more outdated (discontinued for 7 years) and insecure PHP 5, released over two decades ago.